Safety Officers

 How do you handle stunt safety?

-Here is how the picture comes together.
-We work closely with stunt coordinators to review action sequences, make sure proper safety measures are in place, monitor rehearsals and filming, and check all safety gear.
-Our safety officers have specific experience with martial arts and wire-work sequences common in Chinese shoots.
+Our team works closely with stunt coordinators to review action scenes, put the right measures in place, watch rehearsals and filming, and check all safety gear.
+Our officers know the martial arts and wire-work scenes common on Chinese shoots.

 What about Chinese regulatory compliance?

-Here is what we have to work with.
-We make sure compliance with Work Safety Law needs for film production.
-This includes risk records, safety briefings, incident reporting to local safety oversight bureaus, and planning with studio safety departments and relevant city authorities.
+We keep you compliant with Work Safety Law rules for film work.
+That covers risk records, safety briefings, incident reports to local safety bureaus, and planning with studio safety teams and the right city authorities.

 Do you provide safety training?

-Here is the layout.
-We conduct safety briefings for cast and crew covering general set safety and specific hazards for each location or sequence.
-Briefings are delivered in Mandarin and English.
-We can also arrange specialty safety training for wire work, pyrotechnics, and high-altitude filming.
+Our team runs safety briefings for cast and crew that cover general set safety and the hazards of each location or sequence.
+Briefings run in Mandarin and English.
+We can also arrange special training for wire work, pyrotechnics, and high-altitude filming.

 Related Services